vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 * name your app
 * select Git for deployment mode

-When naming your application you need to pick a name that is globally unique to the PagodaBox.
-The name is not terribly important, just pick something simple and memorable.
+When naming you need to pick something globally unique to PagodaBox: just go simple and memorable, it's mainly for your PagodaBox test domain.

-After you select Git as your deployment method you'll see some instrucitons that show you how to get some files into your app.
-We'll get to that, but first: <a href="http://help.pagodabox.com/customer/portal/articles/175475" target="_new">Boxfile</a>.
+After you select Git as your deployment method you'll see instrucitons showing how to get some files into your app.

 ### Add pagoda remote and then deploy

-With our app started in PagodaBox bounce back to your local project and run the following commands, changing `myapp.git` to `your-apps-name-on-PagodaBox.git`
+With our app started in PB bounce back to local and run the following commands changing `myapp.git` to `your-apps-name-on-PagodaBox.git`/

 ```
 $ git remote add pagoda git@git.pagodabox.com:myapp.git
 $ git push -u pagoda --all
 ```
 If you setup your remote correctly than after pushing you'll see a stream of output on your screen like "Building Infastructure".
 You're watching your app build and deploy!
 Once it's done you should see "Decommisioning Previous Infrastructure" and your prompt will return.
-If your build ends in error, hold tight, we're still configuring things.
+If your build ends in error, maybe hold tight, we're still configuring things.

 ### Now git push also deploys

-By using `git push -u pagoda` pagoda became the default remote for that branch so simply doing you `$ git push` (from master) will push changes to pagoda, rebuild and redeploy your app — pretty powerful!
+By using `git push -u pagoda` pagoda became the default remote for the current branch (currently master) and after `$ git push` (in the master branch) will push new commits to pagoda, and rebuild and redeploy your app — pretty powerful!

 There are many ways to deploy your app but for our purposes `git push` will be synomous with deploying.
 What's cool is that if your build fails your app won't go down.
 PagodaBox keeps your pervious build running right unitl your new build completes, so there should be basically no downtime.